Cataracts Treatment in Singapore: Symptoms,Causes and Solutions

 ‘In Singapore, the percentage of elderly patients affected by cataracts is about 78.6%.
 The number of people affected increases as they get older (It affects 63.6% of people between 60 and 64 years, and 94.6% of people 75 years and older.)’
 [1]

-If you are in a higher risk group for cataract, it best to go for regular eye screening (every 6 to 12 months).
+If you are in a higher risk group for cataracts in Singapore, it is best to schedule regular eye screenings (every 6 to 12 months).

 As per current regulations, cataract surgery is Medisave-claimable for an amount of up to $2,450 per eye.
 If your insurance policy covers cataract surgery, you may be able to claim the full amount.
 Check with your insurance agent for more details.